-- Perform the full set of self tests. - Call any Crypto-C ME function.
+- Create the roles database, in memory or on disk - Perform the full set of self tests. - Call any Crypto-C ME function.
 For a complete list of functions available to the Crypto Officer, see Services.

-1.3.2 Crypto User Role
+1.3.3 Crypto User Role